Beer Is on Pace to Lose Its Leading Share of the U.S. Alcohol Market as Spirits Surge - NewsBreak

 Reaching retirement with a nest egg that you trust will last is a stressful endeavor even in the best of times.
 These days, people nearing the end of their careers have to contend with historic inflation, stubborn market volatility and the remnants of the coronavirus pandemic.
 Here's what financial advisors...

-Dow Falls 100 Points on 1st Day of November as Fed Decision Looms
+Dow Falls 100 Points in First Day of November as Fed Decision Looms

-Stocks tumbled on Tuesday as a new month of trading commenced.
-Traders also assessed better-than-expected economic data and what it spells for Federal Reserve policy going forward.
+Stocks tumbled on Tuesday as a new month of trading commenced, as traders assessed better-than-expected economic data and its potential on Federal Reserve policy going forward.
 The Dow Jones Industrial Average tumbled points 125 points or 0.38%.
 The S&P 500 and Nasdaq Composite shed 0.4% and 0.6%, respectively.
-All...
+All the...

 Stocks Making the Biggest Moves Midday: Uber, Abiomed, Peloton, Carvana, Molson Coors and More